fischerphilipp/CloudSyncMonitor/README.md

 Created by Philipp Fischer (Cloud Solutions Architect for Azure NetApp Files at NetApp)

-This is a basic Azure Logic App to monitor NetApp Cloud Sync relationships and get notified via mail on either only on failures or on failures as well as successfull syncs.
+This is a basic Azure Logic App to monitor NetApp Cloud Sync relationships and get notified via mail either only on failures or on failures as well as successfull syncs.

 ## Introduction
-This Cloud Sync monitor offers the following funcionality:
+This Cloud Sync Monitor offers the following funcionality:
 - Send notification mails for failed (and optionally also successful) sync relationships.
 - This is a pull monitor, no events are pushed from Cloud Sync to it.
 - The monitoring interval is freely configurable in minutes, hours, days or weeks.